PavanTheHacker55/Hack-windows-with-C-/README.md

 # Hack windows with Simple C# Script
-Above C# Script will allows to add a secret User In Windows O.S So, You Can Easily Access a whole Operating System without Admin Permissions
+Above C# Script will allows to add a secret User In Windows Operating System.
+So, You Can Easily Access a whole Operating System without Admin Permissions

 Happy Hacking 😜 ...